Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

-Given the assumption of a non-stationary environment, outperforming a constant $\mathbf{q}^{\mathcal{H}}$ can be a relatively easy task even though it is determined under perfect information.
-On the other side of the spectrum, one may consider the \emph{worst case} regret \citep{besbes2015non} interchanging the sum and minimum, i.e.,
+Given the assumption of a nonstationary environment, outperforming a constant $\mathbf{q}^{\mathcal{H}}$ can be a relatively easy task even though it is determined under perfect information.
+Alternatively, one may consider the \emph{worst-case} regret \citep{besbes2015non} interchanging the sum and minimum, i.e.,